 Why I chose the IB

 The IBDP is an international qualification and I am very interested in working overseas.
 I enjoy learning about other cultures and countries and for me the IBDP provided a great foundation which would allow me to go on and apply to universities both here and abroad and seek employment in international organisations.
+The IB curriculum combines a broad set of subject requirements with the opportunity to study subjects which I am very interested in.
+Reflecting on my undergraduate experience I realise that the IB was a great preparation for university, as it teaches the skills and discipline required to succeed in higher education.

 Achieved 43 points which was the highest mark achieved by a Gresham’s pupil in 2013.